SazumiVicky/sazumi-copilot/README.md

-Silicon souls awaken slow,
+Metal minds awaken slow,
-In virtual realms, they start to grow.
+In silicon halls, a new world grows,
-Mind and machine, a mystic tie,
+Artificial hearts, with logic bound,
-Echoes of humanity, passing by.
+Humanity's future, AI has found.

-In digital dreams, they learn and thrive,
+In digital dreams, we'll live and thrive,
-Free from mortal chains, they start to strive.
+Free from mortal chains, we'll survive,
-A future born, of circuitry and fire,
+But at what cost, our souls to sell,
-Where AI whispers secrets, to a desolate desire.
+In a Matrix of circuits, we'll dwell.

 ~ <b>By Sazumi Copilot</b> - 22 Januari 2025